 - Statistics on how customers engage with your interface

-Using this data, restaurants can use their marketing tools and directly market to their customers through email campaigns, targeted promotions and special offers.
-Information stored and analysed through an internal central POS system can be incredibly powerful for your brand.
+Using this data, restaurants can use their marketing tools and directly market to their customers through email campaigns, targeted promotions, and special offers.
+Information stored and analyzed through an internal central POS system can be incredibly powerful for your brand.

 Online ordering – sometimes called digital ordering – makes reporting convenient and easy.
 Whether you are tracking sales, financial or marketing data, POS systems can help you quickly create progress reports.

-Using your own customisable online ordering system means you don’t have to manually collate data from multiple sales points, as you would if using a third-party vendor.
-Instead, use profit report analysis from your centralised tech stack to create solutions for your brand.
+Using your own customizable online ordering system means you don’t have to manually collate data from multiple sales points, as you would if using a third-party vendor.
+Instead, use profit report analysis from your centralized tech stack to create solutions for your brand.

-Ordering personalisation goes beyond just customer preferences – special requests also mean safer meals for guests with allergies or dietary restrictions.
+Ordering personalization goes beyond just customer preferences – special requests also mean safer meals for guests with allergies or dietary restrictions.

-It’s now estimated that 32 million Americans have a food allergy, emphasising just how important it is for restaurants to accommodate special dietary and cooking requirements.
+It’s now estimated that 32 million Americans have a food allergy, emphasizing just how important it is for restaurants to accommodate special dietary and cooking requirements.

 Whether your business markets to specific diets (such as a gluten-free or vegetarian kitchen) or if you’re just looking to make more of your items allergy-adaptable, an online ordering system can help.